phillipclapham/quasar/README.md

 **NOTE**: The /[mode] command is where the true power of the DSL lies, by using this command creatively and stacking it with itself and the various roles you can tease analysis from the AI that is simple not possible from its base model.

+**For more examples of how to use the DSL see prompts/conversaion-catalyst-prompts.md.**

 ## Workflow Tips:

 - Make sure to give feedback often to optimize the AI to your own workflow and preferences.